AmandaKitSam/holiday-rentals/README.md

 ## Models:

-* Users - Authentication with full name, email, password; also added phone number, description and more
+* Users - Authentication with full name, email, password; optional for phone number and description

 * Rooms (Associated with Users) - Listing name, summary, address, price(per night), home type, room type, accommodate(integer), bed room(integer), bath room(integer); also added Amenities such as if the room includes TV / kitchen / internet and more

 * Photos - (Associated with Rooms) User can add photos for their rooms to promote their places.

-* Reservations - (Associated with Rooms & Users) User A can create a room for rent.
-Other users can make reservation for the room.
+* Reservations - (Associated with Rooms & Users) Users can make reservation for the room of their choice.

 -------------------------------------------